 Much of Zambia’s economic growth has been attributed to the privatisation of the mining sector, which has managed to attract much foreign investment in recent years.
 Zambia is rich in natural resources and is the world’s largest producer of copper.
-Agriculture is another important sector, and other major exports include fresh flowers, tobacco and sugar.
+Agriculture is another important sector.

-Business attire is usually smart, although men are not expected to wear a suit and tie, but this depends on the company and industry.
+Business attire is usually smart, although men are not expected to wear a suit and tie.
+This can vary depending on the company and industry, though.
 Smart trousers and a shirt are usually acceptable.
 Women should dress conservatively and avoid exposing their shoulders and legs.

-Gift-giving in business circles is not common and with the prevalence of corruption, may be misconstrued as a bribe.
+Gift-giving is not common in business circles.
+With the prevalence of corruption, such gifts may be misconstrued as a bribe.

-Women have equal rights in Zambia, although men still occupy most senior roles in Zambian business.
+Women have equal rights in Zambia, although men still occupy most senior roles in business.

 A firm handshake is the norm when greeting in Zambian business circles.
-If greeting a woman, wait for her to extend her hand first.
-Titles are important in Zambia and should be used when greeting associates, especially in official government circles.
-The most senior individuals in a room should be greeted first.
+If greeting a woman, it's best to wait for her to extend her hand first.

 Business culture in Zambia